 - Prone to rusting depending on the type of metal used

-- Not suitable for all design styles and lack aesthetics
+- Not suitable for all design styles and lacks aesthetics

 PVC Door

-PVC doors are made of polyvinyl chloride and mostly preferred as it is fire resistant
+PVC doors are from polyvinyl chloride and are mostly useful as it is fire resistant.

 - Economical and durable